guard/guard/README.md

 ### watch

-The `watch` method allows you to define which files are watched by a Guard:
+~~The `watch` method allows you to define which files are watched by a Guard~~

+The `watch` method tells Guard which changed files the plugin should respond to:

 ```ruby
 guard :bundler do
   watch('Gemfile')
 end
 ```

+This means: *"out of all the files that get modified, added and removed, only let the file `Gemfile` (all file paths are relative to the current directory) be handled by this plugin ('bundler' in this case)"*.

 String watch patterns are matched with [String#==](http://www.ruby-doc.org/core-1.9.3/String.html#method-i-3D-3D).
 You can also pass a regular expression to the watch method: